 Software Revenue.
 Software revenue increased \$12.8 million, or 26%, from \$49.6 million in fiscal 2005 to \$62.4 million in fiscal 2006.
 Software revenue represented 60% of our total revenues in fiscal 2005 and 57% of our total revenues in fiscal 2006.
 The increase in software revenue was primarily the result of broader acceptance of our software applications and increased revenue from our expanding base of existing customers.
-Revenue through our original equipment manufacturers contributed \$8.5 million to our overall increase in software revenue generated from an original equipment manufacturer arrangement we entered into with Hitachi Data Systems in March 2005.
-Furthermore, revenue through our resellers and our direct sales force contributed \$3.6 million and \$0.7 million, respectively, to our overall increase in software revenue.
-Software revenue transactions greater than \$0.1 million contributed approximately \$3.8 million to our overall increase in software revenue.
+Revenue through our original equipment manufacturers contributed \$8.5 million to our overall increase in software revenue primarily due to higher revenue from our arrangement with Dell as well as revenue generated from an original equipment manufacturer arrangement we entered into with Hitachi Data Systems in March 2005.
+Furthermore, revenue through our resellers and our direct sales force contributed \$3.6 million and \$0.7 million, respectively, to our overall increase in software revenue transactions greater than \$0.1 million contributed approximately \$3.8 million to our overall increase in software revenue.